bigomics/omicsplayground/docs/examples/examples.rst

 :option:`GSE72056-scmelanoma` dataset,
 and go to the **PCA/tSNE** panel of the **Clustering** module.
 From the plot *Settings*,
-set the :option:`color: group`, :option:`layout: tsne`, and other settings as default.
+set the :option:`color: group`, :option:`layout: tsne`, and leave other settings as default.

 Volcano and MA plot